Kathy Kellogg Johnson

 Healing the soil through sustainability

 While her brother Hap Kellogg is committed to sustainable business operations, Kathy Kellogg Johnson is focused on sustaining the health of the planet and its people.
-As the Director of Sustainability at Kellogg Garden Products, Kathy is committed to making sure the company’s practices contribute to the future wellbeing of its employees, customers, and the environment.
+As Co-Owner and Chairman of the Board at Kellogg Garden Products, Kathy is committed to making sure the company’s practices contribute to the future wellbeing of its employees, customers, and the environment.

 For Kathy, that means finding ways to reduce and reuse waste.
 “Since our earliest days, Kellogg has had a history of recovering organic material others consider waste,” she explains.
 “Our soil is starving for organic materials.
 If we can use the organic materials in waste, instead of throwing them away or burning them, then we’re doing something healthy for our soil and our planet.”